 Here are the last four Buddhist Hot Hells for your enjoyment.
 There is extreme heat, much screaming, and a flaming rooster.

+Come listen to what happens when you kill a mosquito, commit mutiny, or convince your drunken friend to do your evil bidding.
 Also, you don’t want to lie, lest an oni pull your tongue out with red hot pliers.
-Look.
-That’s what it says right up there.

 The third Monday of July is Umi no Hi (Marine Day), so this month I decided to talk about three otherworldly ocean creatures: Ship Goddesses, Boat Ghosts, and Sea Monks.

 The amanojaku is a nasty Japanese beastie that predates Buddhism, might have originated from a Shinto deity, who you can usually find getting trampled on by the Four Heavenly Kings at temples all around Japan.
 It’s also used to describe a contrary person.

 Back in old Japan when times were tough and there were too many mouths for one family to feed, they might do something called kuchi herashi, or getting rid of mouths by sending your children to live with a wealthier family or hauling grandma or grandpa up into the mountains and leave them to fend for themselves.